MichaelVerdon/makersbnb-group-earth/README.md

 This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).

-Someone in your team should fork this seed repo to their Github account.
+Someone in your team should fork this seed repo to their GitHub account.
 Everyone in the team should then clone this fork to their local machine to work on it.

 ## Setup